 Like I said, the wastewater projects do not exist in a vacuum.
 They are mismanaged by the same corrupt bubba system that has been mismanaging the Florida Keys Aqueduct Authority (FKAA), Monroe County and Key West since the beginning.
 I thought it might be handy to keep track of all the corrupt government officials that have disgraced the Keys throughout the years.

 Heather Carruthers, David Rice, Danny Kolhage, Sylvia Murphy: The other four county commissioners followed “Grinder-pump George” down the ethics hole.
 The Blue Paper let ’em have it last Friday (10/13/2017).
-It’s 10/17/2017 today and still nothing from the Key West Citizen or the Keynoter/Reporter.
+The Key West Citizen tiptoed around it.
+The Keynoter/Reporter fell all over themselves trumpeting the commissioners’ excuses.
 All five commissioners have been found guilty of ethics violations now.
-I think that’s newsworthy, don’t you?
+Do we really trust these clowns with out tax money?

 Heather Carruthers: Carruthers has been pushing new taxes since early this year.
 First, it was the Emergency Services Surtax (ESS), which would have increased taxes on low-moderate income locals.
 Next it was the “sin tax“.
 Now there’s talk of a new tax to fund the unnecessary canal restoration projects.
 Carruthers loves raising taxes.
 You know what she doesn’t love?
 Paying taxes herself.
 The IRS placed a $133,000 lien on her primary residence, which she finally managed to clear up somehow.
 (Bubba bail-out?)
 Carruthers bashed the idea of working people serving on the BOCC, but with her poor financial skills she probably ought to find a day job her-own-self.